hluk/CopyQ/README.md

 #### Ubuntu PPA

-Install and keep CopyQ always up to date by running the following three commands from the terminal:
+Install and keep CopyQ always up to date by running the following commands from the terminal (the package from PPA contains all plugins and documentation):

 ```bash
 sudo add-apt-repository ppa:hluk/copyq